There’s something about the summer that begs you to rejuvenate.

 Ice cold lemonade, pool days and practice frustration don’t go very well together in my opinion.
 Am I right?

-How are you using the summer to set the reset button?
+How are you going to use the summer to set the reset button?